What Does #MeToo: Stories of Sexual Abuse, Harassment Have to Do with You?

 According to recent statistics at least 70 percent of porn is downloaded during work hours (9 am to 5 pm).

 “The societal costs of pornography are staggering.
-The financial cost to productivity in the U.S. alone is estimated at $16.9 Billion annually ; but the human toll, particularly among our youth and in our families, is far greater.”
+The financial cost to business productivity in the U.S. alone is estimated at $16.9 Billion annually ; but the human toll, particularly among our youth and in our families, is far greater.”

 I heard from a young woman the other day who didn’t get why I was anti-porn.
 “It’s a great way for my fianc, to meet his needs when I’m not in the mood.
 I don’t want him to keep bugging me if I’m not into it that night.
 And he shouldn’t just have to ‘deal’ with frustration, either.”

-So What's Not to About Porn?
+So What’s Not to Love About Porn?

-Well, Patrick F. Fagan, Ph.D, psychologist and former Deputy Assistant Health and Human Services Secretary states that pornography hurts adults, children, couples, families, and society.
+Well, Patrick F. Fagan, Ph.D, psychologist and former Deputy Assistant Health and Human Services Secretary research states that pornography hurts adults, children, couples, families, and society.
 It also states that among adolescents, pornography hinders the development of a healthy sexuality, and among adults, it distorts sexual attitudes and social realities.
 In families, pornography use leads to marital dissatisfaction, infidelity, separation, and divorce.

 The average age when a man is first exposed to pornography is at 11 years of age and the largest consumers of porn are 12 to 17-year old’s.
 Victor Cline, a psychologist, documented how men become addicted to pornographic materials, then begin to desire more explicit or deviant material, and finally act out what they have seen.